MATH 310 Elementary Number Theory Fall 2024 |

 Participation.
 A nontrivial part of the material covered in this class will be worked out in small groups during class sessions.
 It will thus be essential that every student participates actively in every class.
 If you have to miss a class due to a medical or family emergency, please let me know before the class; otherwise, I expect you to be in class and actively engaged.

-Sage.
+SageMath.
 You will be expected to use the open math software sage in some of your homework assignments.
 Here is a good introduction to sage.
+I will add useful sage commands for our class here.

 Grading system.